1. Abstract

 The public surface is intentionally narrow and explicit:

-x402 remains a roadmap item.
+x402 and native trade execution remain out of scope for v1.
 Payment enforcement is not claimed as live unless request verification is actually implemented end-to-end.

 7. Roadmap